ymek/Chocolate/README.md

-Rails app for an online chocolate store
+Rails app for an online chocolate store.